The Official Website of the People’s Government of Hunan Province Mobile 中文 Français 한국어 日本語

 Bus:

 There are high-speed public buses running between Nanyue District and downtown Hengyang.
-A total of 16 pure electric buses with 33 seats each are in round-trip service.
-The fare is 15 CNY/person.
 Buses from Hengyang to Nanyue are operated by two separate lines.

 Line A is 52 kilometers long and takes about 70 minutes for one-way journey, passing through Hengyang Central Bus Station, Lixin Avenue, Daoyuan Road, Chuanshan West Road (Chuanshan Hotel), Huayuan Market, Shigu Toll Station, Nanyue Expressway, Nanyue Bus Station, and Nanyue All-for-one Tourism Service Center.